chbrown/nbfilter/README.md

 From your repository's root directory:

-Run the following command to implement a filter called `ipynbfilter` in your `.git/config` settings:
+Run the following command to define a filter called `ipynbfilter` in your `.git/config` settings:
 ```sh
 git config filter.ipynbfilter.clean 'python -m nbfilter.clean'
 ```